huy/docker-notes/working_with_container.md

 `docker` is command line interface client used to access docker daemon to operate image and container.

-**image vs container**

-Docker container is instance of an image, which is light OS image without kernel, which is provided by docker host.
-We can create many container(s) from the same image.

-Container has its own lifesycle we can start/stop container and commit i.e. save it into an image.

 **workflow**

 The very basic workflow is